Privacy policy

 Donors, supporters and customers

-If you donate money or goods to us or participate in fundraising or publicity activities in our aid, we collect administrative information about the support you have provided to us.
+If you donate money or goods to us or participate in fundraising or publicity activities in our aid, we collect information about the support you have provided to us.
 This may include contact details, payment history (including bank details in some cases), communication history, event participation details, pledges you have made and publicity photos or case studies you have provided.
 This information is always given to us by you, either directly or indirectly (with your permission) via online giving services (such as JustGiving or Enthuse).
-In the case of photos or case studies provided, these are generally shared by you via email, social media channels, telephone, SMS, WhatsApp and/or in person.
-We may share your fundraising information (but not publicity information without your additional consent) with companies who support us in our fundraising activities, such as mailing houses who are acting on our behalf to circulate our publicity materials.
+In the case of photos or information provided for case studies, these are generally shared by you via email, social media channels, telephone, SMS, WhatsApp and/or developed in person with us.
+We may share your information with third parties who support us in our fundraising activities, such as mailing houses who are acting on our behalf to circulate our publicity materials.
 We will never sell your information.

 We will process your payment card details if you choose to donate to us or pay for something in our shops by credit card or debit card.
-Your payment card details are only used for the immediate payment being made; the details are destroyed immediately afterwards.
-Only trained staff and volunteers are allowed to handle your payment card details.
+Your payment card details are only used for the immediate payment being made; we do not hold or keep this information.
 We may ask you if you wish to register for GiftAid as a way of increasing the value of your donation.
 This can apply to either the monetary sales value of a stock donation, or a straightforward monetary donation.
 These are managed through two separate GiftAid systems.
 For your GiftAid registrations to be valid, we will require your name and address details.
 Information from GiftAid forms is only ever shared with HM Revenue and Customs.

-To help build a snapshot of the type of people who support us currently or may support us in the future and to help us with our planning and fundraising, we undertake in-house research and occasionally engage specialist agencies such as Prospecting for Gold to gather information about you or your company from publicly available sources.
+To help build a snapshot of the type of people who support us currently or may support us in the future and to help us with our planning and fundraising, we undertake in-house research and occasionally engage specialist agencies to gather information about you or your company from publicly available sources.
 This could include Companies House, the Electoral Register, company websites, ‘rich lists’, social networks such as LinkedIn, political and property registers, news archives and so on.

-We may also carry out wealth screening to fast track this research using our trusted third party partners.
-Wealth screening involves checking our list of supporters against a database prepared by a professional wealth intelligence agency to identify which of our supporters may have a high net worth or hold highly influential positions.
-You will always have the right to opt out of this processing.
+From time-to-time we may also carry out wealth screening of our supporters.
+Wealth screening involves checking our list of supporters against a database prepared by a recognised wealth intelligence agency to identify which of our supporters may have a high net worth or hold highly influential positions.
 We may also carry out research using publicly available information to identify individuals who may have an affinity to our cause but with whom we are not already in touch.
 This may include people connected to our current major supporters, trustees, or other lead volunteers.
 We also use publicly available sources to carry out due diligence on donors in line with the charity’s Gift Acceptance Policy and to meet money laundering regulations.

 This research helps us to understand more about you as an individual so we can focus conversations we have with you about fundraising and volunteering in the most effective way and ensure that we provide you with an experience as a donor or potential donor which is appropriate for you.

 If you would prefer us not to use your data in this way, please email us at letmehelp@keech.org.uk or call us on 01582 707960.
-We collect your fundraising information on the basis of legitimate interests.
-Using this information enables us to build a lasting relationship with you and the community at large and make financial forecasts.
-You have the right to object to us collecting this information or restricting the way we use it, although this may limit the amount of fundraising you are able to do for us.
+We collect your information on the basis of legitimate interest.
+Using this information enables us to build a lasting relationship with you and the community at large.
+You have the right to object to us collecting this information or restricting the way we use it, although this may limit the amount of support you are able to offer.

 Staff and volunteers